The State of Libya v. the Syrian Arab Republic: where is the vibrational* high ground?

-The objective of this simple essay is to evaluate the skulls and bones, the international law and the moral high ground of the Libyan Arab Jamahiriya’s United Nations Security Council Resolution 1973 and the North Atlantic Treaty Organization so-called Operation Unified Protector v.
+The objective of this simple essay is to evaluate the skulls and bones, the international law and the vibrational high ground of the Libyan Arab Jamahiriya’s United Nations Security Council Resolution 1973 and the North Atlantic Treaty Organization so-called Operation Unified Protector v.
 UNSCR-total-absence strategy in the Syrian Arab Republic.

 Being this text more strategical than academic, there might be some irrelevant mistakes in the details, but these will not impact the strategical point of view, and we are not quoting specifics, but alluding facts.